Characters of Final Fantasy XV: Character design

-The characters of Ardyn, Gentiana, Iris, Aranea, Umbra, Cindy, Cid, and Verstael were all designed by Roberto Ferrari, who had previously done work on Type-0 and was involved with the project from its earlier development as Versus XIII.
+Ardyn, Gentiana, Iris, Aranea, Umbra, Cindy, Cid, and Verstael were designed by Roberto Ferrari, who had previously done work on Type-0 and was involved with the project from its earlier development as Versus XIII.
 These designs were completed by 2010, when the project was still known as Versus XIII.
-Ferrari was brought on board the project in 2010 after an unidentified female designer resigned from the project as her art was repeatedly rejected by the developers.
-The change and subsequent alterations to the game's content meant that many of Ferrari's character designs went unused, something he was openly frustrated about as he considered these unseen characters more visually striking than his surviving designs.
+Ferrari was brought onboard the project in 2010 after an unidentified female designer resigned from the project, as her art was repeatedly rejected by the developers.
+The change and subsequent alterations to the game's content meant that many of Ferrari's character designs went unused.
+This was something he was openly frustrated about, as he considered these unseen characters more visually striking than his surviving designs.
 Many of his surviving character designs were altered during later development, including those for Gentiana and Umbra.
 Ardyn and Aranea remained mostly unchanged.
 Another contributing artist was Yusaku Nakaaki, who helped design Cindy Aurum.
-Tabata thought of Cindy as a cheerful and active character, and believed that her appearance when combined with such personality traits would not be problematic for audiences who might otherwise expect more modest clothing from the character.
+Tabata thought of Cindy as a cheerful and active character, and believed that her appearance combined with such personality traits would not be problematic for audiences who might otherwise expect more modest clothing from her.
 The party's black garb were retained as a reference to the concepts of "death worship" present in Versus XIII, which were cut to avoid changing too much for regional censorship laws.
 Black remained an important color in-game due to its connection to the Lucian royal family.
-The later characters of Aera and Somnus were respectively based physically on Lunafreya and Noctis, while a young version of Verstael was physically based on Prompto.
+Aera and Somnus were respectively based physically on Lunafreya and Noctis, while a young version of Verstael was physically based on Prompto.